BertilleT/classificrops/docs/source/classificrops.rst

 .. csv-table:: Wallonia and France side by side
-   :file: ../../../data/comparison_WL_FR.csv
+   :file: ../../data/comparison_WL_FR.csv
    :header-rows: 1
    :class: longtable
    :widths: 1,10,1,1,10

 France and Wallonia classification are different.
-To study a group crops evolution in both country, we could starts by matching the different classes one by one.
+To study a group crops evolution in both country, we could start by matching the different classes one by one.
 Yet, this solution is not really satisfying.

 When it comes to a classification with much more classes, the complexity of the matching task increases.
 Indeed,